byu-cs329/hw3/README.md

 ## Stateful PBT

 5) **(20 points)** This problem is to test an implementation of a hash table which uses [separate chaining](https://en.wikipedia.org/wiki/Hash_table) with linked lists.
 As discussed in class, a point-wise comparison with an oracle is one possible way to test.
 Another approach is to compare two objects created with different but equivalent statements.
-In pseudo code it goes as follows assuming that `command1` and `command2` are different be equivalent statements:
+In pseudo code it goes as follows assuming that `command1` and `command2` are different but equivalent statements:

 ```java
 prefix = randomActions();